Car Collector International

 Blue ChipHorizon: 10+ years

-The F80 sits in the strongest structural position of any modern Ferrari at the review date, on three anchored facts: (1) production is closed at 799 units per Ferrari's own 17 October 2024 press release and that number cannot be added to; (2) at 1,184 hp / 1,200 cv combined output it is the most powerful road car Ferrari has ever produced, and the first Ferrari road car to use e-turbo technology and the 499P Le Mans winner's V6 architecture — a specific, primary-source engineering-history distinction; (3) it is the direct lineal successor to LaFerrari in the 288 GTO → F40 → F50 → Enzo → LaFerrari → F80 sequence, and every prior supercar-series car has established a permanent blue-chip collector position above list price with time.
+The F80 sits in the strongest structural position of any modern Ferrari, on three anchored facts: (1) production is closed at 799 units per Ferrari's own 17 October 2024 press release and that number cannot be added to; (2) at 1,184 hp / 1,200 cv combined output it is the most powerful road car Ferrari has ever produced, and the first Ferrari road car to use e-turbo technology and the 499P Le Mans winner's V6 architecture — a specific, primary-source engineering-history distinction; (3) it is the direct lineal successor to LaFerrari in the 288 GTO → F40 → F50 → Enzo → LaFerrari → F80 sequence, and every prior supercar-series car has established a permanent blue-chip collector position above list price with time.
 Best long-term holds: an F80 with an original Ferrari allocation to an established client, an unbroken Ferrari main-dealer service history from delivery, delivery-condition mileage and a restrained, factory-classic specification (traditional red or grey exterior colour, single-hide interior, minimal Special Equipment personalisation).
 Any Aperta / open-top derivative, if announced later, would be a separate model and would need its own guide.

 Recommended